alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/README.md

 docker pull alexguoxin/survivorship-of-titanic-passengers
 ```

-5. Run the full analysis in a Docker container by typing
+5. Launch a Docker container and run the full analysis in the container by typing

 ```
 docker run --rm -v VOLUME_ON_YOUR_COMPUTER:VOLUME_ON_CONTAINER alexguoxin/survivorship-of-titanic-passengers make -C 'VOLUME_ON_CONTAINER' all